Feminist urbanism: Decision-making and design of urban space

 Feminist urbanism establishes that cities have been designed based on a generalization of users, a focus on the nuclear family and a concept of neutral design.
 Architecture has also based itself on the ideal of gender as binary and has supported the traditional gender roles that take men as the main users of the city.
 Both concepts are increasingly not representative of the realities of contemporary societies.
-Major assumptions on behavioral patterns and a focus on planning taking as a typical urban citizen a white, heterosexual, abled-bodied, middle-income man has produced spaces that ignore the needs of other groups.
+Major assumptions on behavioral patterns and a focus on planning taking as a typical urban citizen a white, heterosexual, able-bodied, middle-income man has produced spaces that ignore the needs of other groups.
 Women experience the city with physical, economic, and social barriers that are either gendered or not adequate for their unique set of needs.
 Inés Sánchez de Madariaga argues that recognizing women as urban individuals and understanding the key differences in the way they experience daily life in cities (in comparison to men) is an important step to achieve just and equitable urban environments.

 Theory

 Theories of feminist urbanism, study the historical causes and impacts of female exclusion from urban environments, urban scholarship, design, and decision-making.
 The theories also present the different ways in which urban environments pose barriers for women to live prosperous, independent, and balanced lives, while also acknowledging the increased opportunities and freedoms cities can provide for women.
-The theory of feminist urbanism is derived on the ideals of feminism.
+The theory of feminist urbanism is derived from the ideas of feminism.